Insights

 Dark mode saves between 3% - 6% energy.
 By reducing energy consumption we could help minimize damage to the environment.

 Over the last two years, European real estate markets experienced one of the largest repricings in modern history, on par with the Global Financial Crisis (GFC).
-From our perch on the ground in key European markets, we believe the recovery has started, creating exciting investment opportunities.
+Based on our experience on the ground in key European markets, we believe the recovery has started, creating exciting investment opportunities.

 Financing activity is one of the key leading indicators of a recovery in equity valuations, and we are observing a material pick-up in debt capital market activity through our European real estate credit business as financial conditions ease.
 Ten-year bond yields are trending downward across all major European jurisdictions and are expected to continue to moderate.
 In Sweden and Germany, they were already in the 2% range as of Nov.
 11. We are also seeing lending margins compress, reflecting more competition across real estate lenders.